A Wandle Heritage Walk

 Go to the right then rejoin the Wandle Trail to the left

 Cross the main road at the lights and go to the right.
 Take Wandle Bank to the left.
-Take the bridge to the right into Wandle Park.

-From the bridge is a view of the former Connellys Leather Works, now flats.
+The houses of Wandle Terrace were rebuilt in 1977.
+Further along is a view of the former Connellys Leather Works, now flats.
 This was built as a flour mill by John Rennie in 1789.

 Bear right to the marble drinking fountain